 Twenty years!
-Please join us on Saturday, Oct.
-29, 2022, at the Boston Marriott Hotel Newton, when our friends and supporters will gather (in person again!) to pray, learn, plan, and socialize — as a community — when we honor our commitment, 20 years and continuing, to Keep the Faith, Change the Church.
-The venue is familiar to us for its good food, comfortable meeting space and accommodations, and generous room discount.
+Voice of the Faithful’s 20th Year Commemoration took place on Saturday, Oct.
+29, 2022, at the Boston Marriott Hotel Newton, where our friends and supporters gathered to pray, learn, plan, and socialize — as a community — to honor our commitment, 20 years and continuing, to Keep the Faith, Change the Church.
+(Scroll down to see the video links.)

-You will not want to miss this opportunity to greet old friends, make new friends, share stories of your experiences over the past two decades, listen to the latest VOTF news, and hear one of VOTF’s best friends and colleagues, Prof. Thomas H. Groome, Ed.D., from Boston College.
-Prof. Groome, a world-renowned author and Catholic educator, will present an interactive keynote address called Putting Jesus at the Heart of Keeping the Faith and Changing Church.
-Prof. Groome says, “I would like to spark people’s own thoughts about why Catholics often think of Church or Pope or Sacraments as the ‘heart’ of their faith and seldom Jesus.”
-His most recent book, What Makes Education Catholic: Spiritual Foundations, recently won the top award in the Religious Education category at the 2022 Catholic Media Association conference.
+Prof. Thomas H. Groome, Ed.D., from Boston College presented an interactive keynote address called Putting Jesus at the Heart of Keeping the Faith and Changing Church.
+Prof. Groome said, “I would like to spark people’s own thoughts about why Catholics often think of Church or Pope or Sacraments as the ‘heart’ of their faith and seldom Jesus.”
+Prof. Groome’s most recent book, What Makes Education Catholic: Spiritual Foundations, has won the top award in the Religious Education category at the 2022 Catholic Media Association conference.
 In 2020, he received top place from the Catholic Press Association for his book, Faith for the Heart: A Catholic Spirituality.

-Also on the agenda are VOTF’s own Synod update and report, plus updates on the three major studies VOTF conducts: diocesan financial transparency and accountability, governance via Diocesan Finance Councils, and the first national analysis of dioceses child protection and safe environment practices.
-You will also hear a report on women’s roles in the Church and VOTF’s collaborative work for greater input from the centuries-neglected half of the Church.
+Also on the agenda were VOTF’s own Synod update and report, plus updates on the three major studies VOTF conducts: diocesan financial transparency and accountability, governance via Diocesan Finance Councils, and the first national analysis of dioceses child protection and safe environment practices.
+Attendees also heard a report on women’s roles in the Church and VOTF’s collaborative work for greater input from the centuries-neglected half of the Church.

 9:30 a.m. — Registration